auctors/free-lunch/README.md

 This is a list of free Windows software for normal users, most of which is open source software.
 This list includes the great built-in apps in Windows.
 Hope it can help someone!

-The word "privacy-conscious" in the tagline is misleading, so i removed it to avoid arguments.
+The word "privacy-conscious" in the tagline is misleading, so I removed it to avoid arguments.
 Thanks for advice!

 *Please note the following points:*
 - Strikethrough text is used to show that something is not recommended.
 These apps aren't private or reliable enough compared to similar apps.